Ivy-leaved cyclamen is distinct from common florists’ cyclamens because of its fall blooming and its perennial life cycle.

 - This cyclamen will thus quickly build up to a carpet of flowers.

-Planting, pruning and caring for an ivy-leaved cyclamen
+Caring for ivy-leaved cyclamen

 - For that, remove the entire stem that is bearing the flower, rotating it just a bit in your hand and pulling sharply.